yaphi1/jsc/outreach/sitepoint/slideshow/slideshow.md

    use a slideshow at all.
  - Add controls to your slideshow.

+The main benefits of not using a library for your slideshow are that your page performs better due to less code and you can use the slideshow anywhere without worrying about loading any extra files.

 This tutorial assumes you know some JavaScript including functions, click events, and style changes.
 For anyone who would find it helpful, I've written a [quick roadmap of which things to learn to do practical things with JavaScript as soon as possible](https://simplestepscode.com/learn-javascript/).